-This article outlines some of the key concepts around what is required for a file to be formatted easily.
+Learn some of the key concepts that allow a file to be formatted easily.

 It will also outline the characteristics of files that cannot be formatted easily (in which case we recommend getting a better source file to work with).

-Sometimes the best file a client can export is not in a MindBridge-ingestible format and it is difficult to format the file yourself.
-Our data team is available to help format many complicated files, but only if there is some way to systematically identify each of the required fields.
+Some of your clients' files may not be in a format that MindBridge can ingest, and it may be difficult to format the file yourself.
+Our data team can help you format complicated files, but only if there is a way to identify each of the required fields systematically.

-- Follows a pattern - For example: The account number and account description are in the same column, but they are separated by a consistent delimiter, or account numbers are all alphanumeric without spaces, or all account numbers are a specific length.
+- For example, the account number and account description are in the same column, but a consistent delimiter separates them, or; account numbers are all alphanumeric without spaces, or; all account numbers are a specific length.

 In other words, columns must be well defined if not lining up, and the data must be correct.

-- Merged cells - One common characteristic of an unformattable file is the presence of merged cells all over the file, and not just in the headers or in specific columns.
+- One common characteristic of a file that cannot be formatted is the presence of merged cells all over the file, and not just in the headers or in specific columns.

 In this example, we have Net Change, Beginning Balance, Debit, Credit, and Ending Balance appearing in numerous columns, and often Debit and Credit are both in one column:

-Sometimes there are two or three numbers in a cell — they could be Net Change, Beginning Balance, and Debit:
+Sometimes there are 2 or 3 numbers in a cell — they could be Net Change, Beginning Balance, and Debit.